MESSAGE FROM THE DIRECTOR - DAN BROOKS

 AN OVERVIEW OF THE ACADEMY

-On Saturday following registration, students will proceed to the golf course to have their golf swings videotaped.
+On registration day, students will have their golf swings videotaped.
 Early taping will provide coaches the opportunity for immediate swing analysis and diagnosis.
-Also on Saturday, students will experience their first session in their assigned group for the week.
+Also on day one, students will experience their first session in their assigned group for the week.
 Each group will consist of approximately eight students, a coach, and an assistant coach.

-Sunday through Wednesday will be full days of learning, from approximately 8:00 a.m. until 8:00 p.m.
+The next three days will be full days of learning, from approximately 8:00 a.m. until 8:00 p.m.
 Most of the students’ time will be spent in assigned groups, interspersed with videotape sessions, presentations, holes of golf, contests, and discussion sessions.
-We will also include a golf fitness session with Alex Merrill, Sports Performance Coach for the Duke golf teams.
-Evenings and nights will include video movies and relaxing on the beautiful Duke University campus.
+We will also include a golf fitness session with Jordan Bar, Sports Performance Coach for the Duke golf teams.
+Evenings and nights will include relaxing on the beautiful Duke University campus.

-The week will end with a nine-hole scramble tournament on Thursday, followed by a picnic and awards ceremony.
+The week will end with a nine-hole scramble tournament, followed by an awards ceremony.